 Dr Alistair Smith spent most of his career in the instrumentation industry running divisions of public companies such as Oxford Instruments plc and VG Instruments plc (now part of Thermo Fisher).
 He has extensive experience of instrumentation sales to overseas markets.
 Since 2000 he has acted as Chairman or Non-Executive Director for a number of technology companies: in two such cases he was a founder, raised venture finance, and steered them to very successful trade sale exits.

 Rimas has worked in the field of confocal microscopy since 1989, initially as a research scientist working on diverse topics ranging from polarisation microscopy to high-NA optics characterisation.
 For over 20 years he was part of the Scanning Optical Microscopy group at the Department of Engineering Science, Oxford University, where he developed a number of advanced optical microscopy techniques, pioneering the use of fibre optics, laser feedback and structured light illumination.

-Rimas was one of the founders of Aurox in 2004 and since 2008 he has been the company’s Managing Director.
+Rimas was one of the founders of Aurox in 2004.

 Mark has been working in optics since his PhD at Cambridge and then post-doctoral work at Oxford when he was a key member of the team developing structured light microscopy methods.